Pediatric Billing Services in Ohio

 Every OH payer has specific rules for pediatric claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Pediatric Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Pediatric Claims

-Ohio Medicaid routes pediatric patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes pediatric patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own pediatric authorization and billing rules that we manage.

-CGS Administrators processes Medicare pediatric claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around vfc program compliance to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare pediatric claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around vfc program compliance to prevent medical necessity denials.

 Denial Prevention for Ohio Pediatric